Nankai 50000 series: Interior

+Future

+On 6 August 2026, Nankai announced that development was underway for a successor to the 50000 series, planned to operate on the Naniwasuji Line following its opening.
+The operator also announced that the train type would be designed in collaboration with the Italian design firm Pininfarina.

 Livery variations

 Mobile Suit Gundam UC × Limited Express Rapi:t Neo Zeon Version (April - June 2014)

 One trainset was repainted in an all-over red livery in a tie-up coinciding with the release of Episode 7 of the Mobile Suit Gundam Unicorn series and to mark the 20th anniversary of the opening of the Nankai Airport Line.
 The repainted set returned to service on 26 April 2014 and ran until 30 June.